 Charlottetown Christmas Festival

 For one weekend, Prince Edward Island becomes the North Pole, with this festival and market transforming the heart of the provincial capital into a winter wonderland of ice sculptures and horse-drawn carriages.
-There’s a food hall, indigenous artisan market, petting zoo, gingerbread-decorating workshops and—of course—visits from Santa Claus himself.
+There’s a food hall, Indigenous artisan market, petting zoo, gingerbread-decorating workshops and—of course—visits from Santa Claus himself.

-Next, discover the best places to spend Christmas in Canada.
+Now that you know where to find Canada’s Christmas markets, discover the best places to spend Christmas in Canada.